prakharmrsl/easypcceo.github.io/pages/crypto-mining/ethereum-hardware/radeon-hd-7990-review.md

 Your mining profitability may vary.
 You can use this [mining profitability calculator](https://www.cryptocompare.com/mining/calculator/eth?HashingPower=46&HashingUnit=MH%2Fs&PowerConsumption=500&CostPerkWh=0.12) to approximate your earnings!

+## Radeon HD 7990 Compared to Other Ethereum Mining Hardware

 <table class="basic-table" align="center">
 	<tr>
 		<th>PIC</th>